shortcut/NetworkKit/README.md

 ## Response

-The type of object you get back from a response is Response<SomeModel, NetworkStackError>, where SomeModel's type is defined by the completion block's definition of the Success value of Response in your webService.request() call.
+The type of object you get back from a response is Response<SomeModel, NetworkError>, where SomeModel's type is defined by the completion block's definition of the Success value of Response in your webService.request() call.

-The Response object is a wrapper around the Result<SomeModel, NetworkStackError> and holds everything you might need about the response, such as the originating URLRequest, the URLResponse object and raw data.
+The Response object is a wrapper around the Result<SomeModel, NetworkError> and holds everything you might need about the response, such as the originating URLRequest, the URLResponse object and raw data.

 ```swift
 public struct Response<Success, Failure: Error> {